crptomonkeys/waxp.rentals/README.md

 # tracking.csv (optional)

-This file tracks transactions for tax purposes.
+This file lives in /run/output and tracks transactions for tax purposes.
 The headers follow:

 ```
 Date,Event,Coins,Earned,Spent
 ```

+# site-message

+This file lives in /run/files and provides the ability to set a site message to be displayed at the top of the site for announcements.

 # Constants files